sous-chefs/powershell/README.md

 Installs or uninstalls a Powershell package.
 You either need to install WMF 5.0 or include the powershell5 recipe before using this resource.
 You also need to be sure your package provider and package source is set up.
+This uses the new resource provider model and will only work with Chef 12 and above.

 #### Actions